-We remit a percentage ("Payout Rate") of the Stifel Advisory Fee and, if applicable, commissions that we receive from Clients to our Financial Advisors.
-Payout Rates generally range from 25% to 50%; the applicable percentage paid to your Financial Advisor will depend on your Financial Advisor's employment agreements and arrangements with us, and the total amount of revenue your Financial Advisor generates from all clients (including brokerage clients).
+We remit a percentage ("Payout Rate") of the Advisory fees and, if applicable, commissions from Clients, after the deduction of Adviser fees and/or all other related expenses, to our Financial Advisors.
+Payout Rates generally range from 59% to 100%, with an average of around 72%; the applicable percentage paid to your Advisor will depend on your Financial Advisor's employment agreements and arrangements with us, and the total amount of revenue your Financial Advisor generates from all clients (including brokerage clients).
 This percentage may be increased prospectively, depending on the total revenue the Financial Advisor has generated.

-Some Financial Advisor are eligible for special incentive compensation and other benefits based on client assets in accounts at Stifel (including assets held in Advisory accounts) and the total revenue generated (including the Advisory Account Fees).
+Some Financial Advisor are eligible for special incentive compensation and other benefits based on Client assets (including assets held in Advisory accounts) and the total revenue generated (including the Advisory account fees and other applicable compensation).
 These incentives and benefits can be in the form of recruitment and retention bonuses, and forgivable loans.
-These incentives and benefits generally increase as a Financial Advisor brings more client assets to Stifel, and generates more revenue.
+These incentives and benefits generally increase as a Financial Advisor brings more client assets to the firm, and generates more revenue.